 Hence, you should do something to prevent browser fingerprinting.

-How to test Browser for Fingerprinting
+How to test browser for fingerprinting

 EFF Panopticlick

 The EFF is now offering a fantastic browser testing tool that allows you to know your browsers’ credibility.
-To perform a test, all you need to do is tap on the ”Test Me” button and wait until the analyzing phase is completed.
-It will analyze your browser based on ads, trackers, third-party trackers, and unique identity.
-The test results will show you five points that give a brief overview of the test result and a full test report highlighting if there are any vulnerabilities in your browser or not.
+To perform a test, you only need to tap on the ”Test Me” button and wait until the analyzing phase is completed.
+It will analyze your browser based on ads, third-party trackers, and unique identity.

 AmIUnique

-Another impressive tool that allows you to test your browser against fingerprinting attempts is AmIUnique.
-This tool gives more in-depth results of your browser, including separate sections for JavaScripts and headers data.
-Visit the official website and tap on the ”View my browser fingerprint” option to use this tool.
-Within a few minutes, the test results will be displayed and inform you about the data that your browser collects.
+AmIUnique is an excellent tool for testing browsers against fingerprinting.
+This tool gives more in-depth results for your browser, including separate sections for JavaScript and header data.
+To use this tool, visit the official website and tap on the “View my browser fingerprint” option.
+Within a few minutes, the test results will be displayed, and you will be informed about the data that your browser collects.

-How does a VPN Help to Prevent Browser Fingerprinting
+How does a VPN help to prevent browser fingerprinting?

 It doesn’t mean that you shouldn’t use a VPN; as a VPN provides a data encryption feature, you can’t ignore it.
 You can always use a secure browser combined with the best secure VPN providers to avoid browser fingerprinting.
 These browsers can prevent tracking and block pop-up ads and cookies while a VPN conceals your online identity and encrypts the data traffic which strengthens your online privacy.

-How to Prevent Firefox from Browser Fingerprinting
+How to prevent Firefox from browser fingerprinting

-1. Open your Firefox browser and tap on the Settings menu.
+- Open your Firefox browser and tap on the Settings menu.

-2. Tap on Preferences > Click on Privacy & Security.
+- Tap on Preferences > Click on Privacy & Security.

-3. Click to expand the Standard option under Enhanced Tracking Protection.
+- Click to expand the Standard option under Enhanced Tracking Protection.
 You can now see the fingerprints listed there.

-4. Enable the Tracking Protection feature, and that’s it.
+- Enable the Tracking Protection feature, and that’s it.

-Does Google Tracks Us?
+Does Google track us?

 Despite being a popular search engine, Google is the worst offender of your online privacy.
 It tracks, records, and then shares your browsing data with advertising companies that target you with personalized and intrusive pop-up ads.
 Google keeps a track record of all your activities, including your likes, dislikes, websites visited, and preferences.